atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 1. The location of the workspace file
 2. The path to the forecasts directory
-3. The base map for the project.
+3. The base map for the project

 The base map options are: